pimoroni/yukon/docs/devices/lxservo.md

 # LX Servo Class - Library Reference <!-- omit in toc -->

-This is the library reference for the `LXServo` classed used to drive [LX-16A](https://pimoroni.com/yukon) servos with Pimoroni Yukon's [Serial Bus Servo Module](https://pimoroni.com/yukon).
+This is the library reference for the `LXServo` class used to drive [LX-16A](https://pimoroni.com/yukon) servos with Pimoroni Yukon's [Serial Bus Servo Module](https://pimoroni.com/yukon).

 - [References](#references)
   - [Constants](#constants)